Sugar Baby

 “Holly-Rose Clegg owned this piece!
 Sugar Baby is a tightly written, entertaining work, exploring/exposing key issues in the food industry and our naive trust of it, while keeping us engaged and laughing.
 Holly-Rose shifted between characters effortlessly and instantly.”…

 “Great actor, switching between emotions/stages in life in a second and thoroughly entertaining show.
-Would definitely recommend seeing this though as this actor can go far.”
+Would definitely recommend seeing this as this actor can go far.”

 We were also delighted with the the press reviews in Edinburgh.
 The review in The Scotsman praised the exceptional talent of actress Holly-Rose Clegg and described the show as a “smart little satire by a powerful all-female team.”
 And here’s the review by Broadway Baby, which said the “compelling plot” is “well acted with enthusiasm, energy and engagement.”

-We were also thrilled with the feedback from spectators who described the show as “riveting” and “brilliant”.
+We were thrilled with the feedback from spectators who described the show as “riveting” and “brilliant”.
 Simon O’Hagan, from the Radio Times, tweeted: “Remember the name Holly Rose Clegg, compelling and astonishingly versatile in Anne Penketh’s dark comedy Sugar Baby.”

-And if you want to find out more about my Edinburgh experience, check out my Blog page.
+If you want to find out more about my Edinburgh experience, check out my Blog page.